awslabs/Agent-EvalKit/README.md

 uv tool install evalkit --force --from git+https://github.com/awslabs/Agent-EvalKit.git
 ```

+### 2. Initialize Evaluation Project

-> **IMPORTANT**
+> **IMPORTANT**:
 > **Ensure your agent to be evaluated runs successfully with all dependencies and API keys available locally before proceeding with evaluation using EvalKit.**

-### 2. Initialize Evaluation Project

 ```bash
 # Create dedicated evaluation project